samiemostafavi/pr3d-models/README.md

 Run the following example scripts and check how they work.

-In the examples, we open a delay model from a json file and sample it.
-Then we draw the CCDF of the samples
+In the examples, we open the trained model from a json file and sample it.
+Then we draw the CCDF of the samples.
+The models are trained with 80K uplink delay measurements taken from a private 5G network.
+They correspond to Figure 5 of our paper: [Data-Driven Latency Probability Prediction for Wireless Networks: Focusing on Tail Probabilities](https://arxiv.org/abs/2307.10648)

 Run the Gaussian mixture model example:
 ```